Full Body Test @ 650 | Dual Offer + FREE Dr Advice | Health Category | WhatsApp Prescription

 Unprotected sex or condom failure has consequences that may follow you around for years.
 If you are concerned about pregnancy, use emergency contraceptives within 72 hours to reduce your chances of conceiving.
 It is also recommended to get yourself tested for STIs so you can be prepared if the worse comes to worst.

-Wondering how do you get an HIV?
+Wondering how do you get HIV?
 While there are 2-3% chances of contracting HIV from having sex with an infected person, sometimes, a single exposure is all it takes.
 Therefore, it is better to be safe than sorry.
 If you have been an unwitting participant, consider getting yourself tested for STIs after intercourse.

 Antibiotics encourage the production of retrocyclins, which may inhibit HIV transmission; however, more research is needed to verify this claim.
 If you suspect HIV exposure, consider taking Postexposure Prophylaxis within three days to reduce the risk of transmission.
 Taking PEP is one of the most effective ways to prevent the spread of the virus after HIV exposure.